 Psychological Effects

 In addition to physical effects, shock collars can have significant psychological impacts on dogs.
-Many studies have shown that the use of aversive training methods like shocks can lead to increased fear, anxiety, and aggression in dogs.
+Many studies have shown that using aversive training methods like shocks can increase dogs’ fear, anxiety, and aggression.
 Dogs may associate the shock with their environment, other animals, or even their owners, leading to a breakdown of trust and potentially exacerbating behavioral problems.
-The distress caused by shock collars can also have long-lasting psychological effects, potentially resulting in chronic stress and a decreased quality of life for the dog.

-This image is property of www.pawmaw.com.
+This image is the property of www.pawmaw.com.

 Alternatives to Shock Collars